 Instructions

-- Sift the flour and baking powder into the bowl with the egg mixture and mix until combined.
+- Sift 1⅓ cups all-purpose flour (plain flour) and 1 tsp baking powder into the bowl with the egg mixture and mix until combined.
 Put the bowl in the refrigerator to rest the batter for 15 minutes.

 - After resting, the batter should be relaxed and slightly smoother.
-Now, stir in half of the water and check the consistency.
-Add more of the measured water until you reach a pancake batter consistency.
-The consistency should be similar to pancake batter.
+Now, stir in half of the 1–2 Tbsp water and check the consistency.
+It should be similar to pancake batter.
+Add more of the water, as needed, until you achieve the right consistency.
 Depending on the size of the eggs and how accurate your flour measurement is, the water amount may vary.

-- Heat a large nonstick frying pan over low.
-It's best to take your time and heat the pan slowly; I keep the heat on the lowest setting for 5 minutes.
-When the pan is thoroughly heated (no hot spots), increase the heat to medium low.
-Dip a paper towel in the vegetable oil and coat the bottom of the pan with the oil.
-Then, use another paper towel to remove the oil completely (that's the key to evenly golden brown Dorayaki pancakes).
-With a ladle or a small measuring cup (I use a 4 Tbsp measuring cup), pour 3 Tbsp of the batter from 3 inches (8 cm) above the pan to create a pancake that's 3 inches (8 cm) in diameter.
+- Heat a large nonstick frying pan over the lowest heat setting for 5 minutes.
+It‘s best to take your time and heat the pan slowly.
+When it is thoroughly heated with no hot spots, increase the heat to medium low.
+Dip a paper towel in neutral oil and coat the bottom of the pan with oil.
+Then, use another paper towel to remove the oil completely.
+This is the key to evenly golden brown Dorayaki pancakes.
+With a ladle or a small measuring cup (I use a 4 Tbsp measuring cup), pour 3 Tbsp of the batter from 3 inches (8 cm) above the pan to create a pancake that‘s 3 inches (8 cm) in diameter.
 Cook one pancake at a time.

-- Assemble the Dorayaki by making a sandwich using two pancakes and the sweet red bean paste as filling.
-Put more red bean paste in the center so the shape of the Dorayaki will be curved (the middle part should be thicker than the edges).
+- Assemble the Dorayaki by making sandwiches using two pancakes and a scoop of the 1.1 lb sweet red bean paste (anko) as filling.
+Put more red bean paste in the center of the pancakes so the sandwich‘s middle is thicker than the edges and the Dorayaki's overall shape is curved.
 Wrap the Dorayaki with plastic wrap until ready to serve.

 To Store